Dwayne Johnson: Canadian Football League

 After graduating, Johnson was signed by the Calgary Stampeders of the Canadian Football League.
 Calgary moved him from defensive tackle to linebacker.
 He was assigned to Calgary's practice roster, but was cut two months into Calgary's 1995 season.

 Professional wrestling career

 Early career (1996)

 After being cut by Calgary, Johnson began his professional wrestling career the next year, in 1996.
 Veteran wrestler Pat Patterson secured several tryout matches for Johnson with the World Wrestling Federation (WWF) in 1996.
-Wrestling at first under his real name, Johnson defeated The Brooklyn Brawler at a house show on March 10 and lost matches to Chris Candido and Owen Hart.
+Wrestling at first under his real name, Johnson defeated the Brooklyn Brawler at a house show on March 10 and lost matches to Chris Candido and Owen Hart.
 After wrestling at Jerry Lawler's United States Wrestling Association under the name Flex Kavana and winning the USWA tag team championship twice with his partner Bart Sawyer in the summer of 1996, Johnson was signed to a WWF contract.
-He received additional training from Tom Prichard, alongside Achim Albrecht and Mark Henry.
+He received additional training from Tom Prichard, alongside Brakkus and Mark Henry.